1) Buy extra seats to Vava’u to accommodate the extra bags, this way they will be less inclined to leave anything behind.

 Sundays are rest days in Tonga so most things are closed however this is a good day to explore the island, go up the mountain, snorkel at a beach etc.

-There is also one rest day during the week where we can organise scuba diving, fishing, sailing, kayaking, island tours etc. We can book these before you arrive, or things are pretty flexible in Tonga if you’d like to organise it once you arrive.
+In most tours there is also one rest day during the week where we can organise scuba diving, fishing, sailing, kayaking, island tours etc. We can book these before you arrive, or things are pretty flexible in Tonga if you’d like to organise it once you arrive.
 Or you can just put your feet up – usually you will be ready for a break after lots of long days on the water.

 Tonga is one of only a few places in the world you can swim with Humpback whales.
 And the regulations state clearly that only 4 people and a licensed guide can be in the water with the whales at any one time.
 We don’t scuba dive with the whales, only snorkel and practice a soft approach to interactions with these amazing mammals.